-- One family member has photos on a Macintosh computer that she wants to print. - The photo-capable color printer is directly attached to a PC, but not shared on the network. - The Mac and PC are not visible to each other on the network.
+- One family member has photos on a Macintosh computer that she wants to print. - The photo-capable color printer is directly attached to a Windows computer, but not shared on the network. - The Mac and Windows computer are not visible to each other on the network.

-To print photos from a Mac on the printer attached to a PC:
+To print photos from a Mac on the printer attached to a Windows computer:

 - 1. On the Mac, access the USB drive by typing \\readyshare in the address field of a web browser.
 Then copy the photos to the USB drive. - 2.
-On the PC, use a web browser or Microsoft Networking to copy the files from the USB drive to the PC.
+On the Windows computer, use a web browser or Microsoft Networking to copy the files from the USB drive to the Windows computer.
 Then print the files.